Click here to see information about 2025 benefits

 Remember that networks are made up of both facilities and providers.
 As the health system expands, the health system network is growing to provide more access to care, while also becoming more complex.
 Some providers practicing at health system facilities are not part of The University of Kansas Physicians (UKP) organization, which means they are not part of the health system network.

 Flexibility and choice are important, so our medical plans include an in-network option that still helps you save money.
-You may be wondering how in-network is different from the health system network.
 These are providers and facilities outside of our health system that have agreed to accept an approved amount for their services.

 So, if an in-network doctor charges $150 for a service and the approved amount with our medical plans is $90 – you save $60.
 You’ll also pay a lower annual deductible, coinsurance and copays compared to using out-of-network care.
 Your out-of-pocket maximum is also significantly lower compared to using out-of-network care.